 My name is Devin Leigh, and I am a PhD Candidate and teaching assistant in the History Department at the University of California Davis in Yolo County, California.
 The Zamani Reader (abbreviated as TZR) is a blog that I created in 2014 to be a free and open forum for sharing my academic work in the field of History.
-This work focuses on the history of Atlantic Africa, the West Indies, and the British Empire in the early-modern period.
+This work focuses on the history of West Africa, Britain, and the West Indies in the eighteenth century.

 I first created TZR on Saturday afternoon, February 1, 2014.
 It grew out of my experience writing posts for a different blog, called The Lakefront Historian, when I was an master’s student at Loyola University Chicago (LUC).
 The History Department at LUC has a special strength in the field of Public History.
 This is the study of the production of history specifically for and generally in collaboration with the public.
 Although I do not identify as a public historian, my experiences at LUC taught me the value of sharing my academic work as widely as possible, and of striving to become a model for the type of scholarship that I want to see more of in the world.
 For me, this means scholarship that is free, accessible, transparent, collaborative, multi-media, and relevant to interests outside of academia.
 Of course, I do not always meet this standard.
 Nonetheless, TZR is my attempt to share as much of my work as possible with a wider community or learners.